proplot-dev/proplot/docs/tutorial4.rst

 Stacked panels
 --------------

-ProPlot also allows arbitrarily *stacking* panels with the ``lstack``, ``bstack``, ``rstack``, and ``tstack`` `~proplot.axes.BaseAxes.panel` keyword args.
-This can be useful when you want multiple global colorbars, when using more than one colormap inside a single axes, or when you need multiple panels for displaying different statistics.
+You can draw *stacks* of figure and axes panels by passing the ``lstack``, ``bstack``, ``rstack``, and ``tstack`` keyword args to `~proplot.axes.BaseAxes.panel`.
+This is useful when you need multiple *global* colorbars, when using more than one colormap inside a *single subplot*, or when you need multiple panels for displaying different statistics.
 The spacing between stacked panels is adjusted automatically to account for axis and tick labels.
 See `~proplot.subplots.subplots` and `~proplot.subplots.Figure.add_subplot_and_panels` for details.

 You can access individual panels in a stack by *indexing* the panel attribute.
 The default order is row-major, from top-left to bottom-right.
 For example, ``ax.lpanel[1]`` gives you a left panel, second from the left.
-If you are stacking *figure* panels and have different panels for each row and column (see :ref:`Global figure panels`), you can use 2D indexing.
+If you are stacking *figure* panels and have different panels on each row and column (see :ref:`Global figure panels`), you can use 2D indexing.
 For example, ``fig.bpanel[1,0]`` gives you a panel in the first column, second from the top.